dsimon96/AdventOfCode2021/README.md

 # AdventOfCode2021
-Solutions for Advent of Code 2021 in TypeScript, targeting the Deno runtime
+Solutions for Advent of Code 2021 in Python 3.10